tvolkert/chicago/README.md

 It was discussed in the "Building a desktop design language with Flutter" session in Google I/O 2021.

-## Demo
+## Example

-The demo directory contains a "kitchen sink" demo of the widgets contained in the package.
+The example directory contains a "kitchen sink" demo of the widgets contained in the package.

 ![Demo screenshot][]